 Money allocated to an Indexed Strategy that uses the S&P 500 Index, Russell 2000 Index, or the First Trust Barclays Edge Index is subject to the risk that the market value of the underlying securities that comprise the applicable Index may decline over a Term.
-Likewise, money allocated to an Indexed Strategy that uses the iShares MSCI EAFE ETF, the iShares U.S. Real Estate ETF, or the SPDR Gold Shares ETF is subject to the risk that the fund's share price may decline over a Term.
-The level of the S&P 500 Index, Russell 2000 Index, and the First Trust Barclays Edge Index and the share prices of the SPDR Gold Shares ETF, iShares MSCI EAFE ETF and the iShares U.S. Real Estate ETF may be volatile.
+Likewise, money allocated to an Indexed Strategy that uses the iShares MSCI EAFE ETF or the SPDR Gold Shares ETF is subject to the risk that the fund's share price may decline over a Term.
+The level of the S&P 500 Index, Russell 2000 Index, and the First Trust Barclays Edge Index and the share prices of the SPDR Gold Shares ETF, and the iShares MSCI EAFE ETF may be volatile.
 Any such market loss in an amount up to the Downside Participation Rate will be reflected in the Indexed Strategy value.
 This risk applies even if you do not take a withdrawal before the end of a Term.
 Due to the Positive Return Factors, any positive return may be less than that of a direct investment in such Index.